 Preserve the historical documents of the American fire service.

 Facilitate historical review and research to approaches and methods to save human life from destructive fires and mitigate fire losses in the future.

 Make a donation.

-The NFHC accepts donations through PayPal and by check.
+The NFHC accepts donations through Credit/Debit Cards and by Check.
 Your donation to us is tax-deductible.

 Donations to the National Fire Heritage Center have been made in memory of the following individuals:

 Robert C. Barr

 C. Dan Carpenter

 Payton N. Harrison

 Dr. Kristina Kreutzer